top of page

 Leave the Leaves

 Each fall, leave areas of your yard unraked.
-Some of the best are to leave the leaves are garden beds and under trees.
+Some of the best areas to leave the leaves are garden beds and under trees and shrubs.

 These fallen leaves provide shelter through the winter for many beneficial and well-loved insects including fireflies, luna moths, and bumble bee queens.
 Do not shred your leaves as this will harm these insects!